WoA-mod/WoA-original/README.md

 I'll try to make a list (in no particular order) with some of the members of the original team I remember, but it might be inaccurate.
 Let us know on discord if you participated and are uncredited.

-* AirHunter (Lead coder throughout most if not all of the mod's existance, project "overseer")
+* AirHunter (Lead coder throughout most if not all of the mod's existance, former "Caesar", AKA those-who-preceded-overseers, project "overseer")
 * Kurwa (Developer, project "overseer")
 * Fraaz (Developer, project "overseer")
-* SomeRandomEU4Fan (Developer, former "Caesar", AKA those-who-preceded-overseers)
+* SomeRandomEU4Fan (Developer, former "Caesar")
 * Swoozle (Lead artist throughout most of the mod's existance)
 * Hellbat (Artist)
 * Loken (Developer)